Perkedel/Lah-Mboh/CONTRIBUTING.md

 ### But you are not allowed to submit into this PK3:

 - Actual Fictional Pornography.
-Please use & submit to our NSFW extension PWAD PK3 instead `ngocrot-deh` `LINK_HERE`.
+Please use & submit to our NSFW extension PWAD PK3 instead `Lah-WesKowe` `LINK_HERE`.
 Example:
 	- H
 	- Encounter
 - IRL Pornography.
-No extension PWAD indefinitely. not to be confused for `ngocrot-deh`.
+No extension PWAD indefinitely. not to be confused for `Lah-WesKowe`.
+  - IRL Porn is only available for Archival (existing PWADs) atm., No interest of IRL Porn.
 - Derogatory N-words.
-This neither covered even in NSFW extension. use our Derogatory extension PWAD `wok-wak-wek-wok` (pls link) (small note: no color derogatory allowed at all there even! only G-word I think!)
+This neither covered even in NSFW extension. use our Derogatory extension PWAD `Lah-Piye` (pls link) (small note: no color derogatory allowed at all there even! only G-word I think!)
 - Death Threats.
 No Extension PWAD.
 - Suicide Encouragement.
 Zero tolerance, no PWAD.
 - Doxxing.
 No Extension PWAD.
 Even to public companies (with known HQ locations & contacts) where context & intent is to cause raid & also compromise anyone safety whose completely nothing to do with the drama incident, in-all eitherways.
 - Non Free-Culture stipulated files.
-Those file violate our distribution goal (that includes but not limited to such as Arcade machines, Embedded Device Toy, Linux Distros). use our NoCommercialable extension PWAD `Bring-Your-Own-USB-SFW` pls link.
+Those file violate our distribution goal (that includes but not limited to such as Arcade machines, Embedded Device Toy, Linux Distros). use our NoCommercialable extension PWAD [`BringYourOwnUSB-SFW`](https://github.com/Perkedel/BringYourOwnUSB-SFW).

 ### (CLA) Contribution Results

 Once your submission have been accepted, your contributions must be licensed as follows:

 > Assets: CC4.0-BY-SA
 > Codes: GNU GPL v3

 License that comes from yoinks will remain unchanged